PascalReich/Daily-Dose-Of-Japanese-Python/README.md

 EN:
 A python program that returns all the Jôyô levels of japanese, also you can use it for study 5 kanjis every day, and the most important feature is that it can create anki decks with all the Jôyô Kanjis (almost every kanjis because there are a conflict with the UTF-8) with information from internet (in spanish and soon english).

-If you wanna study 5 kanjis every day you have to change the 126 line changing «firstDate» to your begins date, also change the line 141, instead of «beginKanji = 53 + difference * 5» change the«53» to «0» and in the line 145 put the level you wanna study (ShouGaku1Nen, ShouGaku2Nen, ShouGaku3Nen, ShouGaku4Nen, ShouGaku5Nen, ShouGaku6Nen, ChuuGaku1Nen, ChuuGaku2Nen, ChuuGaku3Nen, Added2010).
+If you wanna study 5 kanjis every day you have to change the 126 line changing «firstDate» to your begins date, also in the line 145 put the level you wanna study (ShouGaku1Nen, ShouGaku2Nen, ShouGaku3Nen, ShouGaku4Nen, ShouGaku5Nen, ShouGaku6Nen, ChuuGaku1Nen, ChuuGaku2Nen, ChuuGaku3Nen, Added2010) if you don't change anything it will pass you the kanjis since the first level.

 For create anki decks (english not yet) enter the kanjis of that you wanna create the deck and wait until says «Finished» and then look at the folder where this file is stored and there should be «ankiDeck.xlsx», open it and save it as .csv for open in Anki.